riadkassem/Chest-X-Ray-Pneumonia-Detection/README.md

-# Disease Detection from Chest X-Ray 🩻🧠
+# Chest X-Ray Pneumonia Detection 🩻🧠

 ## Project Goal
 Build a deep learning model to classify chest X-ray images as **Normal** or **Pneumonia**, demonstrating how AI can support medical diagnosis.